noble-antwi/cybersecurity_projects/Monitoring and Detection Lab/README.md

 #### 1. **Security Operations Network** (Better name: **Monitoring/Defense Network**)
 - **IP Range**: `192.168.3.0/24`
 - **Description**: This network is designated for Security Onion and other related defense tools such as Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS), and log aggregation services.
-It will act as the nerve center for monitoring traffic, analyzing logs, and correlating events across the lab’s networks.
+It will act as the nerve center for monitoring traffic, analyzing logs, and correlating events across the labs networks.

 - **Components**:
   - **Security Onion**: (`192.168.3.10`) A platform for monitoring, detecting, and responding to cybersecurity threats.
 This instance will capture logs, analyze network traffic, and provide visibility into attack vectors.
   - **Additional monitoring tools**: Other tools like Grafana, Kibana, and ELK Stack can be deployed in the future to provide advanced visualization and data correlation.